This paper discusses one concrete issue related to merged contexts: masking of deleted items. Merged context is discussed

 M.destroySubcontext("S");

-results in properties.setProperty(M.getAbsoluteContextName()+":DELETED_SUBCONTEXT:"+"S", "yes");
+properties.setProperty(M.getAbsoluteContextName()+":DELETED_SUBCONTEXT:"+"S", "yes");

 H.) Create subcontext